zimkaa/project_template/README.md

 ## Used tools

 1. `cookiecutter` - Is an open source library for building coding project templates.
-2. `nix` - Is a cross-platform package manager for Unix-like systems.
-3. `task` - Is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
+2. `task` - Is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
-4. `uv` - An extremely fast Python package and project manager, written in Rust.
+3. `uv` - An extremely fast Python package and project manager, written in Rust.

 ## Install tools